-The xCAT osimage definition can be listed using the lsdef command, modified using the chdef command and removed using the rmnimimage command.
+The xCAT osimage definition can be listed using the lsdef command and removed using the rmnimimage command.
 See the man pages for details.

 In some cases you may also want to modify the contents of the NIM resources.
 For example, you may want to change the bosinst\data file or add to the resolv\conf file etc. For details concerning the NIM resources refer to the NIM documentation.